Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data

-Here, $\pi(\bm{\theta}|\bm{y}_\mathrm{obs})$ is often difficult to calculate directly and therefore several methods have been developed for the posterior computation, including Markov Chain Monte Carlo (MCMC) sampling \cite{Robert1999}, Sequential Monte Carlo (SMC) sampling \cite{Doucet2000}, Approximate Bayesian Computation (ABC) \cite{Sisson2018}, Variational Bayesian Inference \cite{Jordan1999}, Laplace Approximation \cite{Tierney1986}, and many others.
+\hltext{Here, the denominator is a multi-dimensional integral over the parameter space, $\bm{\Theta}$, that serves as a normalizing constant but is, however, difficult to calculate directly or often intractable \cite{Girolami2008,Gelman2013,Doucet2000}.
+Therefore, several methods that avoid calculation of this constant have been developed to sample from the posterior distribution}, including Markov Chain Monte Carlo (MCMC) sampling \cite{Robert1999}, Sequential Monte Carlo (SMC) sampling \cite{Doucet2000}, Approximate Bayesian Computation (ABC) \cite{Sisson2018}, Variational Bayesian Inference \cite{Jordan1999}, Laplace Approximation \cite{Tierney1986}, and many others.
 For the purposes of this section, we simply assume that the posterior has been successfully sampled, and thus we hereafter discuss practical aspects of computing the sensitivity matrix within a Bayesian framework.
-Thus, analogous to the standard approach to analyzing sloppiness, the Bayesian approach consists of three steps: \begin{enumerate}[nolistsep] \item obtaining an estimate of the posterior distribution $\pi(\bm{\theta}|\bm{y}_\mathrm{obs})$ by calibrating the model to data; \item calculating a Bayesian-based sensitivity matrix $\mathbf{S}$ from the posterior distribution $\pi(\bm{\theta}|\bm{y}_\mathrm{obs})$, and \item identifying the eigenparameters that are more or less sensitive to the model-data fit through eigendecomposition of the Bayesian-based sensitivity matrix $\mathbf{S}$. \end{enumerate} Exact details of the first step above depend on the posterior-computation method chosen while the third step is the same as the third step of the standard approach.
-Thus, we focus here on the second step, for which we introduce two different methods to calculate the sensitivity matrix.
+Thus, analogous to the standard approach to analyzing sloppiness, the Bayesian approach consists of three steps: \begin{enumerate}[nolistsep] \item obtaining an estimate of the posterior distribution $\pi(\bm{\theta}|\bm{y}_\mathrm{obs})$ by \hltext{fitting} the model to data; \item calculating a Bayesian-based sensitivity matrix $\mathbf{S}$ from the posterior distribution $\pi(\bm{\theta}|\bm{y}_\mathrm{obs})$, and \item identifying the eigenparameters that are more or less sensitive to the model-data fit through eigendecomposition of the Bayesian-based sensitivity matrix $\mathbf{S}$. \end{enumerate} Exact details of the first step above depend on the posterior-computation method chosen while the third step is the same as the third step of the standard approach.
+Thus, we focus here on the second step, for which we \hltext{adapt} two \hltext{Bayesian} methods \hltext{for dimensionality reduction} to obtain sensitivity matrices \hltext{for analyzing model sloppiness}.
 These are described as follows.